 If you are a citizen of an EU country, Bosnia and Herzegovina, Kosovo, Macedonia, Montenegro, or Serbia, tuition is waived.
-For most other students, tuition is 8,000 euros per year; however, the department is able to waive or reduce the tuition for excellent students upon request.
+For most other students, tuition is 8,000 euros per year; however, the department is able to reduce the tuition for excellent students upon request.

 The other major expenses are room and board.
 A room in a dormitory costs

 roughly 150 euros per month;

 expect to pay a bit more if you rent a room off campus, and 300-400 euros per month to rent

 One of the greatest student perks in Slovenia is that you get

 subsidised meals – and not just in student cafeterias,

 but in a wide selection of restaurants in Ljubljana and elsewhere, more than